ashritag3/Embryo-Project/README.md

 ## 📬 **Contact**

-For research collaboration, questions, or feedback, please reach out through this repository.
+For research collaboration, questions, or feedback, please reach out through this repository or ashritag@umich.edu

 ---